cryptocreeper94-sudo/brewandboard/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform features a premium "Nashville Luxury" aesthetic with a Bento grid layout on the dashboard.
-It utilizes Playfair Display for headings and warm amber accents.
+It utilizes Playfair Display for headings and dark coffee tones (#1a0f09, #2d1810, #3d2418, #5c4033) with shimmery cream "shine-effect" animations.
 The overall design emphasizes a sophisticated, user-friendly interface.

 ### Technical Implementations
 - **Authentication**: Custom PIN-based login/registration with optional 30-day persistence.
 Developer PIN (0424) grants full access, and a demo mode is available for the Portfolio feature.
 - **Dashboard**: Features a shimmering dark brown hero, weather widget, vendor scrolling, quick web search, and a live Nashville news feed (WKRN with 5-minute caching).
 - **Portfolio/CRM**: Includes industry-specific note templates (painting, construction, real estate, plumbing, general) with freeform notes and voice recording capabilities.
-- **Order Scheduling**: Calendar-based coffee delivery scheduling with a 2-hour minimum lead time and detailed service fee breakdowns.
+- **Order Scheduling**: Calendar-based coffee delivery scheduling with a 2-hour minimum lead time, detailed service fee breakdowns, gratuity selector (15%, 18%, 20%, custom), and capacity management (max 4 concurrent orders in 2-hour windows).
 - **Document Scanner**: Universal OCR scanner for creating and sharing PDFs.
 - **Vendor Catalog**: Expanded to include a diverse range of vendors beyond coffee, such as donut shops, juice bars, bubble tea, and breakfast spots, categorized with badges.
 - **Pricing Model**: Concierge pricing with a 15% service fee on one-off orders, distance-based delivery fees, and subscription tiers offering discounts and benefits.